sirnicolaz/Flying-Circus-iOS/README.md

 	I had to give app.
 Apparently, the problem is that this app "create confusion, thanks to the nature of search engines".
 Even proposing a new version working with original episodes (purchasable from iTunes), the agreement has not been reached.
+	You can get the app by compiling the code, if you like it.
+Twitter sharing is still an experimental feature.

 	So long, and thanks for the fish.